A 360 degree view on Thai small-caps

 1. Introduction

-The book is a collection of Ponโs company meeting notes from over the past ten years.
-There are 109 companies featured in the book, including property developers, auto lenders, energy companies and consumer stocks.
+The book is a collection of Pon’s company meeting notes from the past decade.
+109 companies are featured in the book, including in the property development, auto lending, energy and consumer industries.

-To be clear, the book doesnโt discuss the entire universe of listed stocks in Thailand.
-Siam Cement is missing, for example, as is CP All, PTT, the private hospitals and the banks.
-It only includes a subset of Thailandโs listed companies - the ones that Pon happens to have met over the past decade.
-But in any case, itโs a fantastic resource to have.
+Be aware that the book only covers small caps and not the entire universe of listed companies in Thailand.
+Siam Cement is missing, for example, as is CP All, PTT, the private hospitals and Thailand’s commercial banks.
+But in any case, the book is a fantastic resource to have.

-In any case, it was a delight to read.
-In this post, I will try to summarise what I learnt from the book.
-As well as give you an overview of the opportunities currently available in the Thai stock market.
+In this post, I will summarise what I learnt from the book.
+And give you an overview of the opportunities currently available in the Thai stock market.

 2. A snapshot of the Thai stock market

-Thailandโs stock market is among the smaller in the Asia-Pacific, with a total market capitalisation of US$560 billion.
-There are roughly 50 companies with market caps above US$3 billion, and the remaining 800 stocks can be seen as small-caps or micro-caps.
+Thailand’s stock market is among the smallest in the Asia-Pacific, with a total market capitalisation of US$560 billion.
+There are about 850 stocks altogether and only 50 companies with market caps above US$3 billion.
+So the vast majority are what Western investors would consider to be small-caps.

-To get a complete picture of the sector breakdown of the market, I ran a screen with no market cap limit and took the aggregated market cap for each Dow Jonesโ โIndustry Classification Benchmarkโ sub-sector.
+To get a picture of the sector breakdown of the overall market, I ran a screen of all Thai stocks and then added up the aggregate market cap for each sector:

 Commercial banks such as Siam Commercial Bank, Kasikornbank and Bangkok Bank are the most important sector at 4.8% of the total